 plugins.
 The following example explains the general structure.

 Logging is configured globally.
 The main application forwards the logging settings to all installed plugins.
-Logging is supported via colored console logs and via file.
-File and console logging can be configured independently.
+Threat Bus supports colored console logs and file logging.
+File and console logging are independent.

 plugins section contains all plugin specific configuration settings.
 The